What Happens At A Forest School

 The daily Risk Assessment of the site will make sure there have been no major changes have happened since the last visit that might cause problems.
 This is recorded and appropriate action taken if necessary.

-Remember, the walk in is an activity in its self- observing how the woodland has changed, telling a story at different points, a treasure hunt or trail, use this walk in to set the theme for the day.
+Remember, the walk in is an experience in itself providing opportunities for observing the seasons, the wildlife, how the woodland has changed, telling a story at different points, a treasure hunt or trail, use this walk in to set the theme or context for the day.